History of India: East India Company rule in India

 The second form of asserting power involved treaties in which Indian rulers acknowledged the company's hegemony in return for limited internal autonomy.
 Since the company operated under financial constraints, it had to set up political underpinnings for its rule.
 The most important such support came from the subsidiary alliances with Indian princes.
 In the early 19th century, the territories of these princes accounted for two-thirds of India.
 When an Indian ruler who was able to secure his territory wanted to enter such an alliance, the company welcomed it as an economical method of indirect rule that did not involve the economic costs of direct administration or the political costs of gaining the support of alien subjects.

 In return, the company undertook the "defense of these subordinate allies and treated them with traditional respect and marks of honor."
-Subsidiary alliances created the Princely States of the Hindu maharajas and the Muslim nawabs.
-Prominent among the princely states were Cochin (1791), Jaipur (1794), Travancore (1795), Hyderabad (1798), Mysore (1799), Cis-Sutlej Hill States (1815), Central India Agency (1819), Cutch and Gujarat Gaikwad territories (1819), Rajputana (1818), and Bahawalpur (1833).
+Subsidiary alliances created the princely states of the Hindu maharajas and the Muslim nawabs.
+Prominent among the princely states were Cochin (1791), Jaipur (1794), Travancore (1795), Hyderabad (1798), Mysore (1799), Cis-Sutlej Hill States (1815), Rajputana (1818), Central India Agency (1819), Cutch and Gujarat Gaikwad territories (1819), and Bahawalpur (1833).